Getting Started#

 Stop Kyuubi#

-Stop Kyuubi by running the following in the $KYUUBI_HOME directory:
+Stop Kyuubi which running at the background by performing the following in the $KYUUBI_HOME directory:

 $ bin/kyuubi stop